 How can I stay up to date on list updates?

 to get the latest on future list updates.

 We have several plans in the hopper, and awesome hopes and dreams beyond that.
 Follow us on Twitter

 , and stay up to date on what's new!
 If you're interested in getting involved with development, or data analysis, let us know!

 Have a question we can answer?
-Follow us on Twitter and Facebook, and get in touch with us!
+Follow us on Twitter to get in touch with us!